hemulin/airvpn_toggler/README.md

 I'm not using the airvpn client and I was getting slightly tired with turning on and off the stunnel and the openvpn connection in seperate terminals whenever I needed to connect or disconnect.

-This small script is the result of that tiredness.
+This script is the result of that tiredness.

 In order to use this tool, you should accomplish the next steps:
 1. (trivial) Have an Airvpn account.